moea/playground/pages/_posts/2025-04-08-occurrence.md

 types with it, as they cannot be decomposed into atoms.
 I think a different representation would be required.
 I will explore this further.

 Prolog was great fun!
 I will definitely continue to use it in the future.
+[Full source here](https://github.com/moea/playground/tree/main/refinement).

 [^1]: ON [UPPERCASE STRINGS](https://www.typescriptlang.org/docs/handbook/2/template-literal-types.html#uppercasestringtype) WITH AN APPLICATION TO THE [ENTSCHEIDUNGSPROBLEM](https://github.com/Microsoft/TypeScript/issues/14833).
 [^2]: Note that type refinement in this flow-dependent sense is not to be confused with [refinment types](https://en.wikipedia.org/wiki/Refinement_type), though they're related, and we'll implement a version of refinement types at the end of this article.